- How is malignant mesothelioma treated?

 For example, intensity-modulated radiation therapy (IMRT) is an advanced form of 3-dimensional radiation therapy.
 It uses a computer-driven machine that moves around the patient as it delivers radiation.
 It shapes the radiation beams to fit the tumor and aims them at the tumor from several angles, as well as adjusting the intensity (strength) of the beams to limit the dose reaching nearby normal tissues.

-Brachytherapy: For this type of radiation therapy, a radiation source is placed inside the body.
-For mesothelioma, the doctor places radioactive material directly into the chest or the abdomen at the site of the cancer.
+Brachytherapy: For this type of radiation therapy, a radiation source is placed inside the body, in or near the cancer.
 The radiation given off travels only a very short distance, which limits the possible damage to nearby healthy tissues.
 Brachytherapy is seldom used for this type of cancer.

 Possible side effects